 On Ervin Lupoe's Facebook page, which previously displayed pictures of the family, he describes himself as a graduate of the University of Southern California.

 The page could not be found Wednesday.
 In a written statement, Facebook spokeswoman Rebecca Hahn told CNN, "When it comes to our attention that a user has passed away, we put the profile in a memorial state.
 In the memorial state, certain profile sections and features are hidden from view to protect the privacy of the departed.
 We encourage users to utilize groups and group discussions to mourn and remember the deceased."

 Cherise Pounders-Caver, principal of the children's school, Crescent Heights Elementary, said Lupoe showed up to check the three older children out of school about two weeks ago and told her the family was moving to Kansas, the Times reported.

-Police said Wednesday that school administrators were notified several weeks before the deaths that the children would no longer be attending.
+Police said Wednesday school administrators were notified "several weeks prior" to the deaths that the children would no longer be attending.

 The deaths sent shock waves across the city and beyond.
 Watch how the tragedy unfolded »

 "No matter how desperate you are, no matter how frustrated you are, to think this was the only answer -- to take your whole family with you in death -- is just too much to understand," said City Councilwoman Janice Hahn, who represents the city's Wilmington neighborhood where the slayings took place.
 She and other city officials urged those who may be despondent to seek help from available resources.